Ericsson/codechecker/docs/analyzer/user_guide.md

                         a rule.
 Without additional parameter, the available guidelines and their corresponding rules will be listed.
-  --checker-config      Show checker configuration options.
-These can be
+  --checker-config      Show checker configuration options for all
+                        existing checkers supported by the analyzer.
-                        given to 'CodeChecker analyze --checker-config'.
+                        These can be given to 'CodeChecker analyze --checker-config'.
   --only-enabled        Show only the enabled checkers.
   --only-disabled       Show only the disabled checkers.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}